 The person having provided the largest contribution to the paper will qualify for first authorship.
-This may be the coordinator of the Registry, a PhD student working on the Registry project, or an investigator from outside the Registry office.
-Scientists not employed by the Registry are encouraged to join the Registry team at AMC for an internship to work on a research project of their interest.
+This may be the coordinator of the registry, a PhD student working in the registry project or an investigator from outside the registry office.
+Scientists not employed by the registry are encouraged to join the registry team at AMC for an internship to work on a research project of their interest.

-- 2) Members of the executive committee of the Registry (i.e. the chairs of the ESPN/ERAEDTA Registry committee, the director of the ERA-EDTA Registry (who supervises the ESPN/ERA-EDTA Registry office) and the coordinator of the ESPN/ERA-EDTA Registry) are entitled to authorship.
-They will be involved in every research project from an early stage. - 3) Being a member of the ESPN/ERA-EDTA Registry Committee, the two country representatives, are entitled to one authorship per year, based on their contribution to the Registry.
+- 2) Members of the executive committee of the registry (i.e. the chairs of the ESPN/ERA-EDTA registry committee, the director of the ERA-EDTA registry (who supervises the ESPN/ERA-EDTA registry office) and the coordinator of the ESPN/ERA-EDTA registry) are entitled to authorship.
+They will be involved in every research project from an early stage. - 3) The other members of the ESPN/ERA-EDTA registry committee are entitled to additional authorships as a member on the committee, based on their contribution to the registry.
 This requires their early involvement in these projects.